 For half a century, I have researched some of life’s greatest mysteries.
 As both a PhD in philosophy and an MD, I have had a strong interest in how medical realities intersect with the ineffable realm of philosophy.
 In my multiple roles as author, professor, public speaker and grief counselor, I have heard thousands of accounts of near-death, shared-death and after-death experiences.
 I never expected that my interest in the afterlife would become such a focus of my life's work, but it has led me to great associations, friendships and insights.

 Throughout my five-decade career, I have explored themes related to the transpersonal aspects of death, dying and grief.
 In my book Glimpses of Eternity, I discuss the phenomena of shared-death experiences.
 I write about my inquiry into past lives in my book Coming Back and share methods for evoking the dead, from Ancient Greece to modern times, in my book Reunions.

 I also have a passion for language, which I share with my colleague and co-founder of the University of Heaven, Lisa Smartt.
-My PhD in philosophy focused on unintelligibility and my new book Making Sense of Nonsense: Understanding The Language of Transcendence discusses what nonsense teaches us about consciousness and altered states of being.
-The book will be published in November 2018 through our imprint here at The University of Heaven.
+My PhD in philosophy focused on unintelligibility and my new book Making Sense of Nonsense (Llewellyn 2020) discusses what nonsense teaches us about consciousness and altered states of being.

 This online platform is a lifelong dream.
 For years, I have imagined a forum in which leading-edge researchers and thinkers could share their most up-to-date investigations into near-death phenomena while also drawing upon the wisdom of the ancients whose practices and customs clearly recognized a life beyond this one.